webbhuset/pipeline/docs/functions.rst

 List of Pipeline Functions
 ==========================

 Pipeline functions are divided into two types: :ref:`iterable-functions` and :ref:`flow-functions`.
-Value functions work with the values and modify them, while flow functions are wrappers for other functions allowing you to puzzle multiple functions into one.
+Value functions work with the values and modify them, while Flow functions are wrappers for other functions allowing you to combine multiple functions into one.

 .. _iterable-functions: